-Back before I started this business, I was working in a nursing home.
+Back before I started a copywriting business, I was working in a nursing home.
 My job was literally peeling potatoes.
 It was right around the time of my dad’s illness.
 He died while I was working at that job.
 And that job helped me so so much.
 I don’t know what would have happened to my business if I’d been running it during that period of my life.

 But being in that job?
 Oh my god.
 It saved me.
 One day, towards the end, I was headed into work.
 That morning my aunt had been round, and she’d uttered the words ‘I don’t think he’s going to come home’.
 And that was when it hit me.
 That my dad might not come home.
 That he probably wouldn’t come home.
 I hadn’t allowed the thought to enter my mind until then – instead was just determined to ride it out and see what happened, taking things as they came – but I couldn’t hide from it any more, not after my aunt had said those words.